jakep3/Project-4/README.md

-Refering to the previous plots, knowing that PSD is the spectral levels, the questions were answered as follows:
+Referring to the previous plots, knowing that PSD is the spectral levels, the questions were answered as follows:

  1. What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.
 * Effect of wind: